thealtermaven/BDCFF-sets/README.md

 # BDCFF-sets
 Boulder Dash cavesets in the BDCFF text format.

-# Be advised there is a disparity between revv's GDash repository and the current release.
-Specifically, the GDash repository has out of date entries for Alchemyst Dig and Dangerdash.
-Until then, always copy over the GDash repo's caves with ones from this repo.

 You need a Boulder Dash Cave File Format interpreter to load and play these cavesets.
 I recommend GDash as it is the target interpreter.
 All cavesets created by ALCHEMYSTICS DESIGN.
 All caves designed by Windbliss, formerly Altermaven.
 Creativity is chemistry!